Write a comment

 making lamehjo Armenian style - step photo 18

-19. Cover and bake the flatbread for about 3 minutes (the thinner it is, the faster it will cook).
+19. Cover and bake about 3 minutes — thinner discs cook faster.

 making lamehjo Armenian style - step photo 19